Asian & Comparative Law and Global Business Law LL.M. Curriculum

-The Asia, Global Business & Development LL.M. program requires three quarters (nine months) of residence at the University of Washington, during which the student must complete a minimum of
+The Asian & Comparative and Global Business LL.M. program requires three quarters (nine months) of residence at the University of Washington, during which the student must complete a minimum of

 40 quarter credits.

 Global Business Law Track

 Comparative Legal Studies Seminar and Graduate Writing Seminar in Asia,

 The central requirement of the Global Business Law specialization is an independent

 research project that is satisfied by completing the

 Graduate Writing Seminar in Asia, Global Business and Development Law.
 The

 courses provide an introduction to comparative legal scholarship and comparative